 Step Four | Do not try to stop thinking.

-• In the beginning stages of meditation, it is normal for there to be a lot of ‘chatter’ in your head.
+• In the beginning stages of meditation, it is normal to have a lot of ‘chatter’ in your head.
 You may feel a plethora of thoughts racing about.

 • Allow your thoughts to flow through your mind.
 Like a river, they will continue flowing if you don’t try to stop them.
-Acknowledge your thoughts, know that they are there, but do not engage them.
-Let one thought, flow to the next.
+Acknowledge your thoughts and know that they are there, but do not engage them.
+Let one thought flow to the next.

 • Return back to the focus on your breath.
 Whenever you find yourself drifting away, return and find your breath.